WHO WE ARE

-I like footy, running, squash, cycling, cats, some dogs, films, coffee, and real ale.
-I consider myself a Christian, although am not a regular church-goer – and I’m massively inspired by people I know of other faiths and none.
-Last but definitely not least, I’m married to an inspiring, creative, and very patient Yorkshire lass called Tania – and we’ve a cracking young daughter called Emily.
+He likes footy, running, squash, cycling, cats, some dogs, films, coffee, and real ale.
+He considers himself a Christian, although is not a regular church-goer – and is massively inspired by people he knows of other faiths and none.
+Last but not least, he’s married to Tania, with a cracking young daughter Emily.

 Eunice, 41, is originally from Portugal, but nowadays lives in Beeston Hill with her husband and two children.
 She’s previously studied law, worked for a bank, and now works part-time in a local warehouse.

 She’s volunteered at various charities including St Luke’s Cares, as well as local events, community clear-ups, and more.
 She and her family participate in a wide range of community programmes, like those at the Asha Neighbourhood Project, the local scout group, and projects linked to her sons’ school (Low Road Primary).

 She’s especially passionate about litter and recycling in our neighbourhoods.
 And she considers herself a can-do person, and an optimist!

 Alaric, 39, has lived in Beeston Hill and Leeds Dock for the past 10+ years with his partner.
 He works at Leeds University, is a trade union representative there – and recently helped lead the UCU strike.